Course

 The student will have skills in:

-• discuss different strategies to increase innovation and creativity in a company and society as a whole
+• discuss different strategies to increase sustainable innovation and creativity in a company and society as a whole

 • reflect on innovation and change processes in accordance with ethical standards and principles